stripe/stripe-dotnet/readme.md

 ### Creating a charge

 When creating a charge you can use either a card, customer, or a token/existing source.
 Only one is allowed.

-With a token (or an existing source):
+For [PCI compliance](https://stripe.com/docs/security#validating-pci-compliance) though we highly recommend that you don't pass raw card details server-side.

 ```csharp
 	var myCharge = new StripeChargeCreateOptions();